The pool coping is the horizontal capstone that sits at the top edge of the pool.

 All you need to do is thoroughly clean the stones with a pressure washer.

-If the stones are discolored, then you might want to use an acid washer to get out any impurities.
+If the stones are discolored, you might want to use an acid washer to remove any impurities.

 Keep in mind that mold and mildew may be present, so a chlorine wash may be needed to kill any of those organisms.